silentstormm/cbc-type-checker/README.md

 # Correct-by-Construction Type Checking

-This repository contains a small example of a correct-by-construction type checker for the [simply-typed lambda calculus](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) implemented in [Agda](https://agda.readthedocs.io/en/latest/index.html).
+This repository contains a small example of a correct-by-construction type checker for the [simply-typed lambda calculus](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) with records and subtyping implemented in [Agda](https://agda.readthedocs.io/en/latest/index.html).

 ## Setup